 On the morning of August 17, 2004, the Karma Kagyu and Shangpa Kagyu lineages of Tibetan Buddhism lost a renowned meditation master and beloved teacher.
-Karma Ngedon Chokyi Lodro, widely known as Bokar Tulku Rinpoche, passed away en route to hospital in the Darjeeling District of West Bengal, India.
+Karma Ngedon Chokyi Lodro, widely known as Bokar Tulku Rinpoche, passed away in the Darjeeling District of West Bengal, India.
 Rinpoche's kind presence will be deeply missed by both his Asian and Western disciples.

 Rinpoche was initially educated in the monastery founded by his previous incarnation, and continued his studies at Tsurphu, the main seat of the Karmapas.
 At a young age Rinpoche assumed full responsibility for the monastic community of Bokar Monastery.